 The problem is twofold.
 The default method used by fund companies and brokers differs across the board and the method used by each is not the best solution for your tax bill each year.

-Most fund companies have turned to average cost method as the default setup.
+Most fund companies have turned to the average cost method as the default setup.
 The majority of brokers, but not all, set FIFO as the default.
 Neither is good or bad per se because there is no single best method to use all the time.
 It depends on what you want to do from a tax perspective.

 Cost Basis 101